 Many students need additional support in funding their education.
-Government student loans and grants are available.
+Government student loans and grants are available for full-time and part-time study.

 WORK STUDY

 Work Study is a TRU-funded financial assistance program which offers an opportunity for Canadian students to work part-time on campus in positions that accommodate their studies.